TEDx Talk

 Stroke Smarts = Happy Mind!

 Have you ever considered what your strengths as a human being might be?
-Strokes don't care.
-Such strengths you took tremendous joy and pride in over the years could easily and abruptly be taken from you whilst in your youthful 20s, by simply waking up for the day ahead or celebrating the last day of work before your Summer Holidays (26-year-old Kitty stylin'!).
+Strokes truly don't care.
+Such strengths you took tremendous joy and pride in over the years could easily and abruptly be taken from you whilst in your youthful 20s, by simply waking up for the day ahead or celebrating the last day of work before your summer holidays (26-year-old Kitty stylin'!).
 Nothing out of the ordinary and no direct concern and bam!
 There goes my abled life.
-Even with emergency assistance within minutes after the second stroke, my life - and that of my mother and sister who care for myself now - was drastically changed due to an unforeseeable event and medical condition I had no control over in 2012.
-My young circulatory system acquired an yet-to-be-diagnosed autoimmune disease which inflicted severe damage once I took my foot off the gas of 'Life' on that last day of school in July just over three years ago.
+Even with emergency assistance within minutes after the second stroke, my life - and that of my mother and younger sister who care for myself now - was drastically changed in 2012 due to an unforeseeable event + medical condition I had absolutely no control over.
+My young circulatory system acquired a yet-to-be-diagnosed autoimmune disease which suddenly inflicted severe damage once I took my foot off the gas of 'life' on that last day of school in July just over three years ago.
 Reflecting now, the only major warning sign that a stroke was imminent was regular headaches (I was previously considered 'low risk of stroke'), although a nasty stomach bug (caught at school, a typical teacher drama) and severe kidney infection (something I've never experienced before!
 Ouchy!) in the months leading up to the first stroke may have contributed to my autoimmune system flipping out and wrongfully hurting my youthful brain in an attempt to keep everything in working order (it was overzealous!).
-In reality, such could happen to anyone and that's the confronting factor of strokes that many are unaware of, dismissing any symptoms in the lead-up and in the event, but now with hindsight, I do hope that my peers are now stroke smart.
+In reality, such could happen to anyone and that's the confronting factor of strokes that many are unaware of, dismissing any symptoms in the lead-up and in the event, but now with hindsight, I do hope that my peers consider themselves stroke smart.
 Labeling strokes as 'the silent killer' is definitely one analogy that gets your attention and I encourage everyone to get familiar with how strokes strike without sugar-coating the effects.
 Australia's National Stroke Foundation have hit the nail on the head (bad pun!) with their piece on stroke awareness.
-Some have wondered why I went back to work, the very first day back after our Summer Holidays (not one official sick day - 6 weeks of school holidays, 1 week of which was spent initially hanging out in hospital.
-I wanted out after a week in order to recover at a more healthy pace in the 'real world') when I honestly should have had more recovery time - 6 months to 2 years' stroke recovery is the minimum amount generally recommended by medical masters and National Stroke Association.
-'It takes tiiiiime' as mates would continuously tell myself, but I was in the mindset that having struggles was a problem which in itself I wanted to desperately avoid, especially in my profession of perfection and at my ripe young age of 26 where I still felt capable and like myself.
-Now I (+ the glorious pumps!) embrace the confronting problems, where I do try to complement (and probably compliment!) them and celebrate what they ultimately offer - so should we all in this morbid world where perfection is a deluded and unhealthy expectation.
-This attitude does make myself consider one of my (+ Lisa & Trees from our uni days!) fave philosophers mind enthusiast, Dr Sigmund Freud, who once declared, 'a man should not strive to eliminate his complexes but to get into accord with them: They are legitimately what direct his conduct in the world'.
+Some have wondered why I went back to work, the very first day back after our summer holidays (not one official sick day - six weeks of school holidays, one week of which was spent initially hanging out in hospital.
+I wanted out after a week in order to improve at a more healthy pace in the 'real world') when I honestly should have had more time - six months to two years' stroke rehab is the minimum amount generally recommended by medical masters and others in the know.
+'It takes tiiiiime' as mates would continuously insist as a form of inspiration, but I was in the mindset that having struggles was a problem which in itself I wanted to desperately avoid, especially in my profession of perfection + at my ripe young age of 26 where I still felt capable & like myself.
+Now I embrace the confronting problems, where I do try to complement them & celebrate what they ultimately offer - so should we all in this morbid world where perfection is a deluded-+-unhealthy expectation.
+This attitude makes one consider one of my fave mind enthusiasts, Dr Sigmund Freud, who once declared, 'a man should not strive to eliminate his complexes but to get into accord with them: They are legitimately what direct his conduct in the world'.
+Acceptance.
+Boom!
+Embrace your quirks.
 Yes!

-What could have easily been weaknesses that define my character have now turned into positives embraced wholeheartedly in my Special K world and that of my superb supporters!
+What could have easily been weaknesses that define my character have now turned into positives embraced wholeheartedly in my Special-K world & that of my superb supporters!

 The strokes have caused a drastic attitude adjustment from deep within where I've learned to -